A linear algebra-based approach to understanding the relation between the winding number and zero-energy edge states: Introduction

 Topological insulators are among the most exotic materials because they manifest the non-trivial boundary phenomena associated with topology \cite{RMPforTI1,RMPforTI2,TI1,TI2,TI3,TI4}.
 One renowned class within topological insulators is that of strong topological insulators.
 Their non-trivial boundary phenomena are protected by on-site symmetries.
 More specifically, for a strong topological insulator with a given on-site symmetry in a non-trivial phase, an adiabatic deformation that preserves this on-site symmetry cannot break its non-trivial boundary phenomena without closing the bulk gap (i.e., without undergoing a phase transition).
 From this perspective, the strong topological insulators are in the family of symmetry-protected topological (SPT) phases \cite{SPTphases1,SPTphases2}.
 The classification of SPT phases of strong topological insulators can be accomplished through the K-theory \cite{ktheory1,ktheory2,ktheory3}, with topological invariants that can detect these phases (see \cite{RMP2016} and references therein).
 In this work, we focus on 1$d$ free fermion systems with chiral symmetry, recognized as strong topological insulators classified by $\mathbb{Z}$, with the SPT phases detectable through the winding number.
 A well-known example is the Su-Schrieffer-Heeger (SSH) model, which describes a 1$d$ chain of polyacetylene \cite{SSH}.

-The one-to-one relation between the bulk topological invariants and the non-trivial boundary phenomena is known as bulk-boundary correspondence \cite{RMPforTI1,RMPforTI2,TI1,TI2,TI3,TI4,BBC1,BBC2,BBC3,BBC4,BBC5,BBC6,BBC7,BBC8,BBC9,Ncompleteproof}.
+The one-to-one relation between the bulk topological invariants and the non-trivial boundary phenomena is known as bulk-boundary correspondence \cite{RMPforTI1,RMPforTI2,TI1,TI2,TI3,TI4,BBC1,BBC2,BBC3,BBC4,BBC5,BBC6,BBC7,BBC8,BBC9}.
 Although this property has been numerically and experimentally confirmed in various studies, we don't have general proof of bulk-boundary correspondence.
 For our focus, 1$d$ free fermion systems with chiral symmetry, bulk-boundary correspondence in these systems asserts that the number of robust zero-energy edge states is characterized by the winding number \cite{RMP2016}.
 Despite the bulk-boundary correspondence here can be elucidated through certain advanced approaches, such as the K-theory \cite{BBCthroK} and connecting topological invariants to Green's functions \cite{Greensfunctions}, a transparent method to comprehend the underlying mechanism is still absent.
-This work aims to provide a legible and rudimentary proof of this correspondence, similar to the research \cite{proofof2band}, which discussed bulk-boundary correspondence in the generalized SSH model.
-We will show that the bulk-boundary correspondence can be proved through the application of Cauchy's integral and the algebraic techniques of solving matrix pencils and matrix difference equations.
+This work aims to provide a legible and rudimentary proof of this correspondence.
+Specifically, we will show that the bulk-boundary correspondence can be proved by applying Cauchy's integral and elementary algebra.
+While several studies have utilized similar ideas to illustrate the relation between the winding number and zero-energy edge states \cite{Ncompleteproof,BBCelementary1,BBCelementary2,proofof2band}, only bulk-boundary correspondence in two-band systems was rigorously proved through this method \cite{proofof2band}.
+Here, by introducing the matrix pencils and matrix difference equations, we demonstrate that this approach can strictly and effectively prove bulk-boundary correspondence in systems with chiral symmetry, including multi-band cases.
+On the other hand, this transparent proof also specifies that if, by choosing a basis, the Bloch Hamiltonian of a given system can be brought into the following forms

+where $D_{X}(k)$ and $D_{Y}(k)$ can be any Hermitian matrix, the system has robust left or right zero-energy edge states characterized by the winding number $v(D^{\dag})$.